kab01m/cap3d/README.md

 # cap3d
-Sun-following lens system, based on RPI and stepper motors.
+This is custom project for sun-following lens system, based on RPI and stepper motors.
 Not working.